Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-dotnet -->

-As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#clients-using-this-adapter), you may refer to the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) and view the corresponding [Live Demo](http://demos.lightstreamer.com/PortfolioDemo_Basic/).
+As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#clients-using-this-adapter), you may refer to the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) and view the corresponding [Basic Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo_Basic/), or you may refer to the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) and view the corresponding [Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo/) for the full version of the *Portfolio Demo*.

 ## Details